Channel Airways: The 1970s and closure

-Channel Airways Comet 4B G-APMB seen at Berlin Tempelhof in September 1971.
-This aircraft went on to serve with Dan-Air following Channel's demise.
+An already aged Comet 4B seen at Berlin Tempelhof in September 1971.

 Channel Airways' inability to raise sufficient funds to pay for the outstanding One-Eleven and Trident orders that were placed with the aircraft's manufacturers during the second half of the 1960s left it with no spare capacity to take on additional charter contracts during the peak summer season, such as the 1970 award of a major, two-year contract to operate IT flights on behalf of Lyons Tours.
 The only way the airline was able to fulfil its contractual obligations towards Lyons under these circumstances was to acquire five ex-BEA de Havilland Comet 4B series for £2 million, which resulted in a significant increase in its charter capacity.
 Unlike the other aircraft in Channel's fleet, the Comets continued to be flown in BEA's basic paint scheme, with the BEA logo and the Union Flag removed from the tail and forward, lower fuselage respectively, and the BEA name taped over with Channel Airways's name on the upper fuselage.
 They also continued to be flown in a comparatively spacious, 109-seat, single class configuration.

 In September 1970, a consortium of three West German tour operators awarded Channel Airways lucrative contracts to carry holidaymakers from West Berlin to the Mediterranean.
 These were worth £11 million per annum and resulted in the opening of a base at the city's Tegel Airport, where two aircraft – a Trident and a One-Eleven – were stationed from March 1971 to operate more than 50 weekly round-trips during the peak summer season.

 Following the induction of the Comet into Channel Airways's fleet, the airline began using Comets and Tridents from West Berlin's city centre Tempelhof Airport as the airport's runways had been extended to about 7000 ft by that time to improve operational performance and safety.
 Although the lengthened runways were still too short to permit the operation of commercially viable long-haul flights, it was sufficient to make commercial operations with most contemporary short- and medium-haul jet aircraft types on shorter routes viable.
 These flights were additional to Channel's flying programme from its West Berlin base at Tegel.